imesh/youtube-live-chat-monitor/README.md

 Getting Started
 1. Create a GCP service account, generate a key and download a JSON file.
+2. Add above service account to the spreadsheet as as editor.

-2. Create a config.conf file and populate following values:
+3. Create a config.conf file and populate following values:
    ```
    [GoogleSheets]
    creds_path = ./creds.json